fireproofdiscord/FireproofBot/README.md

 `repo_name` must be the name of a repository made by the bot<br>
-`username` must be the username of the Github account to revoke permissions from<br>
+`username` must be the username of the GitHub account to revoke permissions from<br>
 Revokes collaborator status from the user at `username`

 ### pull